baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 # Abstract

 In the simulation-aided design of safety-related projects, the effects of uncertainties in the input parameters on the outcome are often of great interest.
-[OpenGeoSys 6](https://www.opengeosys.org/) (OGS6) is an open-source scientific project for the simulation of thermo-hydro-mechanical (THM) processes in porous media.
+[OpenGeoSys 6](https://www.opengeosys.org/) (OGS6) is an open-source scientific project for simulating thermo-hydro-mechanical (THM) processes in porous media.
 Various parameters are needed for this kind of complex coupled simulation, many of which are subject to uncertainty due to imprecise knowledge.
-[OpenGeoSysUncertaintyQuantification.jl](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl) is a Julia library that provides all the necessary methods for global sensitivity analysis and uncertainty quantification in a validly configured deterministic OGS6 model.
+[OpenGeoSysUncertaintyQuantification.jl](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl) is a Julia library that provides all the necessary global sensitivity analysis and uncertainty quantification methods in a validly configured deterministic OGS6 model.

 # Statement of need